Ancestry.com: 2010–2019

 In April 2016, GIC Private Limited (a sovereign wealth fund owned by the Government of Singapore) and Silver Lake (a private equity fund manager) bought equity stakes in Ancestry.com.
 The estimated market value of Ancestry.com in 2017 was more than $3 billion.

+In June 2017, Ancestry.com stated that it was migrating all of its applications and data to Amazon Web Services (AWS).

 Through vintage photographs, a woman was able to document eight generations of her family, dating back to 1805, including an interracial couple.
 A controversial Ancestry.com advertisement had run on television stations in Utah, showing a slavery-era interracial couple.
 The advertisement was criticized by a news correspondent for Boston radio station WBUR-FM and MSNBC, and law professor Melissa Murray, on the grounds that it romanticized slavery in the antebellum South.
 In April 2019, Ancestry withdrew the advertisement with an apology.

-In November 2018, Ancestry claimed to have over 10 billion digitised records and over three-million paying customers.
+In November 2018, Ancestry claimed to have more than 10 billion digitized records and more than three-million paying customers.

 In December 2018, after authorities arrested the Golden State Killer and used GEDmatch to solve the case, Ancestry.com and 23andMe announced a data policy that they would not allow their DNA profiles to be used for crime solving without a valid legal process such as a search warrant, as they believe it violates users' privacy.
 In the 2021 case of the murder of George Seitz, Ancestry.com was used to help identify the remains of a crime victim.

 2020–present

-In August 2020, The Blackstone Group announced plans to acquire Ancestry for $4.7 billion.
+In August 2020, The Blackstone Group announced plans to acquire Ancestry for $4.7 billion, and in December 2020 the acquisition occurred.

 In February 2021, Ancestry announced Deb Liu, a former Facebook executive, as their CEO effective March 1.

-In November 2021, Ancestry announced that they have acquired French Genealogy Company Geneanet.
+In November 2021, Ancestry announced the acquisition of French Genealogy Company Geneanet.

+In March 2023, Ancestry announced that it had won a contract to digitize more than 3 million British Army service records, which it would release from 2024 through 2029.
+In February 2021, the Ministry Of Defence commenced transferring 9.7 million military records for individuals with a discharge date before December 31, 1963, to The National Archives UK, its largest record transfer in the history of the organization.

+Ancestry's Board of Directors selected CFO and COO Howard Hochhauser to succeed Deb Liu as the company's President & CEO effective February 1, 2025.
+Hochhauser will continue to serve as a member of the Board.
+The company has initiated a search for a new CFO.